VKoniukh/CargoManagementSystem/README.md

 * MySQL
 * Thymeleaf and HTML\CSS

-All components are in the 'src' folder.
+All components are in the `scr` folder.